 The wolf outline was done with the grid method for this tutorial.

 Start by painting the outline of the wolf’s eye with a black pastel pencil.
 Make sure the tip of the pastel pencil is sharp so you have a thin crisp line.

 Pastel Drawing Tip:

 There are many different sharpeners available for sharpening pastels.
-However, when the blade gets dull, the pastel core might break in the sharpener.
+However, the pastel core might break in the sharpener when the blade gets dull.
 Sharpen the pastel pencil carefully and use sandpaper to create a shape point.